dustinian/Adventures/ngs_venture_land_games_suggestions.md

 ###Estimated Revenue

-Let's assume an additional 100 sales based solely on the reviews.
+Let's assume an additional 100 sales based solely on the new sales channel.
 At $9.99 that's an annual revenut of $999.